mlenahan/razor-barber/README.md

 - Code Institute for walk through project 'Boutique Ado' and their GitPod template.

 - StackOverflow for helping me troubleshoot issues I encountered and providing code snippets I could modify to use in my project.

+- A lot of the blog logic was taken from a pervious project I have worked on [Johnpooch.dog.](https://github.com/mlenahan/Johnpooch.dog)